 Benefits Of Tilapia

-Like most seafood, tilapia is a great source of protein with 25 grams in a 3.5 oz fillet.
+Like most seafood, tilapia is a great option for quality protein, offering 25 grams in a 3.5 oz fish fillet.
 It is also rich in many vitamins and minerals such as niacin, vitamin B12, phosphorus, selenium, and potassium.

 - Calories: 121